Designed by doctors, shaped by you

 Hers and WeightWatchers are two popular options for online weight loss support.
 Through these platforms, you can connect with healthcare providers who can prescribe weight loss medications to those who qualify.

 However, the two telehealth companies differ in several ways.
-Each platform offers different medications and resources, as well as different price points and subscription models.
+Each platform offers access to different medications and resources, as well as different price points and subscription models.

 Here’s a side-by-side comparison of the key features of Hers and WeightWatchers.